 Step 2.
 Then let the grill cool down and take the SloRoller out.

-In fact, the grease will condition the SloRoller and make it more durable after every use with the grease on it.
+The grease will condition the SloRoller and make it more durable after using the grease on it.

-Yes, we have mentioned these above but it is worth reminding that when cleaning any Kamado-style grill, never use water or any chemicals in doing so.
+Even though I have mentioned it a few times, it is worth reminding that when cleaning any Kamado-style grill, never use water or any chemicals.